antcolag/runner/README.md

 `struct Interface`
 ---
 - `void add(String name, [Stream|Command] * ptr)` add a Command or a Stream to the system
-- `int8_t run(String cmd, Stream in, Stream out, Stream err)` run a command on the given runner.streams
+- `int8_t run(String cmd, Stream in, Stream out, Stream err)` run a command on the given streams
 - `void trigger(String cmd, Stream in, Stream out, Stream err)` run all commands with a given name
 - `Entry<T> find<T = void>(String name)` find the entry associated with `name`
 - `Shell shell(Stream in, Stream out, Stream err)` build a shell